thomwiggers/django-mongodbforms/README.md

 # django mongodbforms

-This is an implementation of django's model forms for mongoengine documents.
+This is an implementation of Django's model forms for mongoengine documents.

-This a fork of [Jan Schrewe's
-mongodbforms](https://github.com/jschrewe/django-mongodbforms), which had some issues with keeping stuff up to date and it also carried around the baggage of supporting ancient Django versions.
+This a fork of [Jan Schrewe's mongodbforms](https://github.com/jschrewe/django-mongodbforms), which had some issues with keeping stuff up to date and it also carried around the baggage of supporting ancient Django versions.
 This fork aims to get a much leaner version.

 ## Requirements